Temple for Sri Anjaneya in Nirruti corner [south-western quarter] of the complex

 Malleswaram,Bangalore

-View of Kadu Mallikarjuna Swamy temple from Temple Street, Malleswaram, Bangaluru We lived here in this wonderful place in early fifties along with our parents.
-Initially we stayed in Temple Street and then moved to West Park Street.
-Temple Street which runs between eighth cross and Kadu Mallikarjuna Swamy temple gets its name since it starts from the Mallikarjuna Swamy temple.
+View of Kadu Mallikarjuna Swamy temple from Temple Street, Malleswaram, Bengaluru We lived here in this wonderful place in the early fifties along with our parents.
+Initially, we stayed in Temple Street and then moved to West Park Street.
+Temple Street which runs between the eighth cross and Kadu Mallikarjuna Swamy temple gets its name since it starts from the Mallikarjuna Swamy temple.
 Although many internet sites suggest that this temple is in Sampige road the fact is it is in temple road.
 The main entrance to this temple is from Temple Street only.
-In the recent past Temple Street one, two etc has come up due to expansion of the locality.
-The entire locality gets the name “Malleswaram” from this Kadu Mallikarjuna Swamy temple which was constructed during 17th Century.
+In the recent past Temple Street one, two, etc has come up due to the expansion of the locality.
+The entire locality gets the name “Malleswaram” from this Kadu Mallikarjuna Swamy temple which was constructed during the 17th Century.

-As the name of the temple suggests [“kadu” in Kannada language means forest] this entire place must have been forest from the time Venkoji, the step brother of Chatrapati Sivaji consecrated Sri Mallikarjuna Swamy here.
-Sri Kempe Gowda developed the Bangalore city which was originally confined to localities known more popularly as ‘Pete’. [ie. in and around the present City market/Majestic area].
-Plague epidemic had hit Bangalore [confined to ‘Pete’ then] during nineteenth century.
+As the name of the temple suggests [“kadu” in the Kannada language means forest] this entire place must have been a forest from the time Venkoji, the step brother of Chatrapati Sivaji consecrated Sri Mallikarjuna Swamy here.
+Sri Kempe Gowda developed Bangalore city which was originally confined to localities known more popularly as ‘Pete’. [ie. in and around the present City market/Majestic area].
+A plague epidemic had hit Bangalore [confined to ‘Pete’ then] during the nineteenth century.
 The then Maharaja planned the expansion of Bangalore by developing areas like Malleswaram, Basavangudi, etc. With Tata Institute [Indian Institute of Science] at one end Malleswaram locality became quite an attractive place for people to move in.

 My days of Malleswaram

-Side view of Sri Anjaneya Swamy temple, Malleswaram, Bangaluru A well planned area with grids of roads called main roads running south to north and cross roads running from east to west constitute Malleswaram.
+Side view of Sri Anjaneya Swamy temple, Malleswaram, Bengaluru A well-planned area with grids of roads called main roads running south to north and crossroads running from east to west constitute Malleswaram.
 Activity in the Main Roads after Margosa Road used to be negligible.
 With trees on both sides of the roads, it used to be a pleasure to walk on these roads.
-I still remember going from Temple Street to Malleswaram Railway Station as a child for watching the running train.
+I still remember going from Temple Street to Malleswaram Railway Station as a child to watch the running train.
 Since the railway station was at a slightly lower level than the road, we would watch the moving train’s top from the road.
-We have to wait for quite sometime to get to see the train, since we will be going there by the early evenings which is not the time that trains will pass through Malleswaram station.
-We will just be playing around the place till the train came.
+We have to wait for quite some time to get to see the train since we will be going there in the early evenings which is not the time that trains will pass through Malleswaram station.
+We will just be playing around the place till the train comes.
 The station master who will be sitting alone in the station will chat with us and would be kind enough to offer us water from the pot kept in his room.

-Present Local Library at Sampige Road, as well as the Post office at the East Park Road used to be a vegetable market those days.
-[Present vegetable market was a part of a play ground where my elder brother and his friends used to play cricket.]
-The area between East Park Road and West Park Road, from eighth cross up to eleventh cross was ear marked for temples besides a playground.
-[Presently this play ground area is a well maintained park].
-My activity in the evening hours was confined to playing in this play ground and going to the nearby temples.
+The present Local Library at Sampige Road, as well as the Post office at East Park Road, used to be a vegetable market those days.
+The present vegetable market was a part of a playground where my elder brother and his friends used to play cricket.]
+The area between East Park Road and West Park Road, from the eighth cross up to the eleventh cross was earmarked for temples besides a playground.
+[Presently this playground area is a well-maintained park].
+My activity in the evening hours was confined to playing in this playground and going to the nearby temples.
 [See also ‘Vayusutha ya Namo Namaha’].

 My Evening activity

-Those days, when we were just six to eight years old, we were given the freedom of going out alone and playing in the play ground – at a distance from our house - without any escort –quite unlike these days.
-As a boy of six years old I used to come to the play ground adjacent to the Ganesa Temple on the hillock.
-Playing till dusk and then visiting one or two of the nearby temples before returning home was a routine.
-Anjaneya temple in Sri Raghavendra Mutt, Anjaneya Devasthanam in Sri Venugopala Swamy temple, as also in the Ganesa temple are the places we [we because there will be at least one friend with me] normally visited.
+Those days, when we were just six to eight years old, we were given the freedom of going out alone and playing in the playground – at a distance from our house - without any escort –quite unlike these days.
+As a boy of six years old, I used to come to the playground adjacent to the Ganesa Temple on the hillock.
+Playing till dusk and visiting one or two nearby temples before returning home was routine.
+Anjaneya temple in Sri Raghavendra Mutt, Anjaneya Devasthanam in Sri Venugopala Swamy temple, and the Ganesa temple are the places we [because there will be at least one friend with me] normally visit.
 The forms of the deities of these temples are virtually enshrined in my heart and mind.
-Recollecting those forms even now gives me serenity of thoughts as also courage to face challenges in my life.
+Recollecting those forms even now gives me the serenity of thoughts as also the courage to face challenges in my life.

 Revisit to Malleswaram

-Slab outside Sri Anjaneya Swamy temple, Malleswaram, Bangaluru After a long time I visited Malleswaram recently.
-At first, I went to see the house where we lived and found that nothing had changed in the house except that a big building had come up in the open ground which was then there in the front of the house.
-Next I went to see the house in the West Park Road and found nothing had changed except that a first floor had been built in the fornt house.
+Slab outside Sri Anjaneya Swamy temple, Malleswaram, Bengaluru After a long time, I visited Malleswaram recently.
+At first, I went to see the house where we lived and found that nothing had changed in the house except that a big building had come up in the open ground which was then there in front of the house.
+Next, I went to see the house in West Park Road and found nothing had changed except that a first floor had been built in the front house.

 I visited Sri Ganesa Temple first then Sri Raghavendra Mutt Anjaneya temple next and then Sri Venugopala Swamy temple.